zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-hosting-service-overview.md

 #### Trace Events

-Trace events are stored in a **Kusto** database, and can be analyzed with the Kusto.WebExplorer tool.
+Trace events are stored in a **po** database, and can be analyzed with the Kusto.WebExplorer tool.
 The following link contains a query that specifies which trace events to consider for analysis.
 [https://ailoganalyticsportal-privatecluster.cloudapp.net/clusters/Azportal/databases/AzurePortal?query=ExtEvents%7Cwhere+PreciseTimeStamp%3Eago(10m)](https://ailoganalyticsportal-privatecluster.cloudapp.net/clusters/Azportal/databases/AzurePortal?query=ExtEvents%7Cwhere+PreciseTimeStamp%3Eago(10m))

 The following image contains a list of tables that are a part of the Kusto database schema.
 It also displays the columns from the `ExtEvents` table that was used in the previous query.